rocketacademy/sarah-classic/in-class-exercises/day-2-functions.md

 ### Beer Order

+Create a program for a bar to calculate how many kegs of beer they require per quarter based on their average daily customer. \
+\
-Create a program for a bar to calculate how many kegs of beer they will need every day.
-The user will enter the average number of customers per day, and the app will estimate how many half-barrel-size kegs the bar needs per quarter.&#x20;
+The user will input the average number of customers per day, and the app will automate the calculations of how many half-barrel-size kegs the bar needs per quarter.&#x20;

-Assume an average customer drinks 2 pints per visit.
-There are 124 pints of beer in a half-barrel keg.
+The average customer is measured to drink 2 pints per visit.&#x20;

+Each keg of beer holds enough for 124 pints.

 ## More Comfortable